 Died on May 29, 1997, in an accidental drowning at the age of 30.
-Posthumous material for the unfinished sophomore record released as Sketches (For My Sweetheart the Drunk) in 1998; various compilations, live releases, rarities, etc., have appeared since.
+Most recent posthumous release, You and I (2016); various compilations, live releases, rarities, etc., have appeared.

 He brings to bear a far wider array of influences than any other artist as firmly grounded in the rock context: Edith Piaf, Robert Plant, Mary Margaret O'Hara, Diamanda Galas, Billie Holiday, Prince, Jane Siberry, Nusrat Fateh Ali-Khan, and on and on and on.
 He covers Alex Chilton, Nina Simone, and Benjamin Britten, and does Leonard Cohen's "Hallelujah" so it stays done.... (firstname.lastname@example.org)

 Jeff was heavily influenced by the great female jazz vocalists like Nina Simone and Edith Piaf.
 His music was an entirely unique blending of bombastic, operatic rock and smoky champagne jazz.

 Recommended first album:

 See The Official Jeff Buckley site for a complete discography

 Live at the Sin-E (ep)